Four Lies We Believe When We Are Feeling Lonely

 There is no denying that many roads of suffering are incredibly lonely ones.
 Yes, it is true that there is nothing new under the sun (Ecclesiastes 1:9), and often there are more people who can relate to our suffering than we realize.
-Nevertheless, these roads are often still lonely.
+Nevertheless, these roads leave us still feeling lonely.

 I remember when one of my children was younger and we began realizing that he struggled in ways that other children seemed not to.
 When the struggles turned into life-altering challenges, I left play-dates, stores, and church feeling increasingly lonely.
 I was on a scary journey that it seemed no one else could relate to.

 As the struggle intensified, I found myself pulling away from those I cared about, staying home, and pushing down the stress and emotional turmoil building within me.
 In the confusion, fear, and uncertain future, I felt utterly alone.
 Yes, there were those who tried to ask questions, offer their suggestions or ways they could relate, but it always fell short of any real solace.
 No one could truly enter into the pain, heartache, and loneliness growing in my home and within my heart.